VladoBorek/Friends-Bets/README.md

 Friends-Bets is a full-stack web application for creating private betting groups with friends.
 Users can create wagers, invite friends, place bets, track outcomes, and manage wallet balances inside closed social groups.

+The project is built as a modern TypeScript-first monolithic application with a React frontend, REST API backend, PostgreSQL database, role-based access control, and CI/CD support.
+It focuses on clean architecture, type safety, maintainability, and production-ready development practices.

 My main responsibility in the project was the full-stack implementation of the Friends module.
 This included:
 - the paginated friends overview page,